datopian/hiring/engineering/how-to-apply.md

 https://github.com/datopian/portaljs/discussions/820

-Once you have completed your contribution and you would like to apply for a position at Datopian, please, send us an email with details to jobs@datopian.com.
+Once you have completed your contribution and you would like to apply for a position at Datopian, please, send us an email to jobs@datopian.com that contains the following: a link to what you have chosen to prepare, a short loom video to it, and your CV.